SageHack/hacklair/content/android-circumvent-net-blocking-with-tor.md

 +++

+> [@MatthewKeysLive](https://twitter.com/MatthewKeysLive/status/713543148270563328): Snowden advocates Internet users download the Tor Browser to keep activity hidden from “corporate spies” like AT&T

 This guide will help you work around restricted Internet connection like a school network or Turkish Internet service provider that block Twitter.

 ## Orbot and Orfox